Hatteras Island Surf Challenge Rules

 - All fish weighed must have been caught by the individual bringing the fish to a weigh station.
 All fish must be caught on hook and line.

-- Each participant may not fish more than two rods at a time.
+- Each participant may not fish more than three rods at a time.

-- No kite fishing, balloon rigs, or paddling out baits.
+- No kites, balloon rigs, paddling out baits, bait cannons, or drones.
 No chumming or chum pots.
-No gaffing fish is allowed.
+No gaffing fish.

 - The tournament will fish rain or shine—no makeup dates are scheduled.

-- Each participant must physically stop by Registration on Friday, September 22, between 3:00 pm to 11:00 pm to receive the tournament wrist band—no exceptions.
-All participants must then display the tournament wrist band while fishing.
-No fish can be weighed in by an angler not displaying the tournament wrist band.
+- Each participant must physically stop by Registration on Friday, September 25, between 4:00 pm to 11:00 pm to receive the tournament wristband—no exceptions.
+All participants must then display the tournament wristband while fishing.
+No fish can be weighed in by an angler not displaying the tournament wristband.

 - All fish must adhere to North Carolina state size regulations.